noripcord/stremio-arm-compile/README.md

 sudo /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/noripcord/stremio-arm-compile/main/ubuntu_20.sh)"

 Give it your password, 'cause it's sudo.
 Also, be sure to have curl installed on your system.
-Give it a time, it will install, for fucksakee
+Give it time, it will install, for fucksakee

 FYI: Stremio doesn't work well anymore on new macs.
 I figure it's 'cause they're making it work badly, like on purpose.
 So if you use a new mac (with the M1 chip) you can install a virtual machine with linux and install Stremio with this script.